ithivesolutions/guess-pass/readme.md

 #### Concurrently

 [Concurrently](https://github.com/kimmobrunfeldt/concurrently) is used to run multiple commands concurrently.
 I am using it to run the webpack dev server and the backend node server concurrently in the development environment.
-Below are the npm/yarn script commands used.

 #### Node-Cache
 [Node-Cache](https://github.com/node-cache/node-cache) is used to store the server side data.
-A random password is selected from the set of password store and then suffle the same to generate the Hint.
-These informations are stored in Node-Cache memory for 100 seconds to use it in validation process.
-After 100 seconds the data will be flused and the application will through 404 error upon validation request.
+A random password is selected from the set of password store and then shuffle the same to generate the Hint.
+These information are stored in Node-Cache memory for 100 seconds to be used during the validation process.
+After 100 seconds the data will be flushed out and the application will throw 404 error upon validation request.

 ---
 ## Testing

+All the unit test cases are inside **test** directory.
+Inside test, there is client and server directory.

 ```bash
 # test application